My Introduction to Simi Valley

 This weekend we needed to spend the night in Simi Valley as a half-way point to a reunion in Culver City.
 We usually stay at the Best Western Posada Royale.
 It’s about ten minutes from the Reagan Library.
 We travel on a budget, but there are some things we aren’t willing to sacrifice.
 We need a fairly quiet location, cleanliness, and comfortable beds.
 A refrigerator, coffee machine with supplies, and microwave are important to us.
 I could live without the big screen TV, but my husband likes to watch it.
 While he’s watching, I go to the 24-hour business center and use their computers at no extra charge.
 I didn’t want to drag my laptop for a trip this weekend.
 Usually I bring it so I can use it in the room.
 Wireless connections are free.
 I really like not having to bring it.

 What I especially like is the free hot breakfast in the morning.
-I’m not all that fond of being limited to the choices offered at the free breakfast most budget motels serve.
-At the Posada Royale, I had an omelet made just for me, and I had them add ham and cheese.
+Most budget motels limit the choices they offer at the free breakfast .
+At the Posada Royale, the chef made an omelet just for me, and he added ham and cheese I wanted.
 I also had pancakes, watermelon, a blueberry muffin, some seasoned potato cubes, tea, and orange juice.
 I could have chosen from other fruits and an assortment of pastries.
 Sausage was also being served, and some days they have bacon.
-You can also make toast.
+I could have made toast had I wanted it.
 They will cook eggs any way you want them.
 When you leave, you really have a good breakfast under your belt that will keep you from getting hungry again for hours.
 You can eat your breakfast outside at the tables by the waterfall, or you can eat inside through those doors you see at the back of the photo.

 After a breakfast like that, I needed to work some of it off.
 I don’t like the water much, so I didn’t use the pool.
 Instead, I headed for the fitness room and spent some time on the stationary bike.
 It made me feel less guilty about the food.
 I really liked that they had a restroom and water right in the fitness room.